vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

             TreeNode currNode = new TreeNode(preorderNodeVal);

-            int inorderIndexForCurrNode = inOrderMap.get(preorderNodeVal); // lookup the index of the nextPreOrderNodeVal within the inorder map.
-            // On your way back, add the returned node to the left of the current root node currNode.left = buildTree(leftIndex, inorderIndexForCurrNode - 1);  // Return left node
-            // On your way back, add the returned node to the right of the current root node currNode.right = buildTree(inorderIndexForCurrNode + 1, rightIndex); // Return right node
+            int inorderIndexForCurrNode = inOrderMap.get(preorderNodeVal); // lookup the index of the nextPreOrderNodeVal within the inorder map. currNode.left = buildTree(leftIndex, inorderIndexForCurrNode - 1);  // Return left node.
+On your way back, add the returned node to the left of the current root node currNode.right = buildTree(inorderIndexForCurrNode + 1, rightIndex); // Return right node.
+On your way back, add the returned node to the right of the current root node

             // Return the current node to be added to the left or the right side of the parent node. return currNode;